KenKundert/sshconfig/doc/configuring.rst

 hosts.conf
 """"""""""

-A more typical hosts.conf file generally contains many host specifications.
+A typical hosts.conf file generally contains many host specifications.

 You subclass *HostEntry* to specify a host and then add attributes to configure its behavior.
 Information you specify is largely just placed in the SSH config